scottschrum79-design/timeoutchef.com/_recipes/buffalo-chicken-salad.md

 ## Ingredients

-- 2 hearts romaine lettuce,
+- 2 hearts romaine lettuce, chopped
-- chopped
 - 1 cup carrots , shredded
 - 2 ribs celery, chopped
 - 1/2 cup ranch dressing
 - 1/2 cup blue cheese , crumbled
-- 1 lb chicken, boneless & skinless ,
+- 1 lb chicken, boneless & skinless , cubed
-- cubed
 - 2 TBSP butter
-- 1/4 cup hot sauce Combine lettuce , carrots and celery in a salad bowl.
+- 1/4 cup hot sauce

 ## Directions

+1. Combine lettuce , carrots and celery in a salad bowl.
-1. Combine ranch dressing and blue cheese crumbles in a small bowl.
+2. Combine ranch dressing and blue cheese crumbles in a small bowl.
-2. Heat a medium skillet to medium high.
+3. Heat a medium skillet to medium high.
 Add a swirl of oil, butter , and the chicken to the pan .
 Season with salt and pepper and sear for 2 or 3 minutes, then add hot sauce .
-3. Reduce heat a little and cook 5 minutes more.
+4. Reduce heat a little and cook 5 minutes more.
-4. Toss salad with dressing and season with salt and pepper.
-Top salad with b uffalo chicken and serve.
+5. Toss salad with dressing and season with salt and pepper.
+Top salad with buffalo chicken and serve.